 Faculty of Medicine, Palacky University in Olomouc

 The faculty offers programs in the English language: 6years programs in General medicine and Dental medicine (5 years program).
 The Palacky University of Medicine in Olomouc, Czech Republic is located in Olomouc, a small student-oriented city of about 100,000 inhabitants.
 There are 65 places offered for the program of General medicine with tuition fees of 10.500€ per academic year.
-This program offers theoretical subjects in 1st to 4th semester, preclinical subjects ((pathology, microbiology, pharmacology) in the 5th to 7th semester, and clinical subjects in the 8th to 12th semester.
+There were around 400 applicants and approximately 50% of them passed the test in 2022.
+This program offers theoretical subjects in the 1st to 4th semester, preclinical subjects ((pathology, microbiology, pharmacology) in the 5th to 7th semester, and clinical subjects in the 8th to 12th semester.

 There are 20 places for the program of Dental medicine with tuition fees of 11.800€ per year.
+There were approximately 70 applicants for General medicine, and around 30 of them passed the Dentistry exam in 2022.
 The entrance exam has the form of a multiple-choice test in Biology, Chemistry Physics, or Mathematics.
 Apart from it, there is a need to submit an English proficiency certificate.
 There will be a form of online entrance exam due to the pandemic in 2021 intake.
-Entrance exams are taking place mostly in April to June.
+Entrance exams are taking place mostly from April to June.

 Faculty of Medicine in Ostrava, Ostrava University